ABQGrafiX

 PDF (Portable Document Format) is the most common and preferred file format for submitting digital documents.
 With the installation of a PDF print driver on your computer, virtually any program can generate a PDF file suitable for printing.
 Both commercial and free PDF print drivers are available online for download from different sources.

-Simple jobs are usually completed the same day depending on when they are submitted to us.
-Some jobs, however, may take several days to complete depending on their complexity and size.
+Simple jobs are usually completed in 2-3 working days or within 3-5 working days depending on when they are submitted to us.
+Some jobs, however, may take 5-7 business days to complete depending on their complexity and size.
 We always strive to provide an accurate estimate of the turnaround time for each job we do.
 And we’ll always work with you to find ways to complete your project when you need it.

 We accept cash, company check and all major credit cards.
 We can also set up a business account for you, as well.
 Contact us for details.